The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Shaving Your Hair

-Be sure to use a clean tools and avoid shaving too close to the skin, as this could irritate the healing tissue.
+Be sure to use clean tools and avoid shaving too close to the skin, as this could irritate the healing tissue.
 If you are unsure about how to shave your head after a hair transplant, talk to your doctor or surgeon for guidance.

 Additional Instructions Post Hair Transplant

-In addition to the list above there are some additional instructions to follow as part of the hair transplant post-op care.
+In addition to the list above, there are some additional instructions to follow as part of the hair transplant post-op care.

 - Abstain from sexual intercourse for a week after the surgery.